 Through the College Level Examination Program (CLEP) and other methods of credit by examination, students may earn a maximum of 30 hours of college credit.
-Students interested in earning college credit by examination may contact the counseling office in the Saffell Library.
-Other group or individual testing is administered through the Counseling/Career Resources Center.
+Students interested in earning college credit by examination may contact the Assessment Center in the Saffell Library.
+Other group or individual testing is administered through the Mary Jo Williams Assessment Center.
 Test scores are interpreted to students in group or individual sessions.

 GCCC students complete a skills assessment to determine course placement.
-The placement assessment determines if the student is prepared to succeed in the required English and math courses or if he/she would benefit from developmental course preparation before advancing to the required college level courses.
+The placement assessment determines if the student is prepared to succeed in the required English and math courses, or if he/she would benefit from developmental course preparation before advancing to the required college level courses.
 See Placement Assessment, page 12.